voxdotdev/pshellintro/docs/3_Connect-commands-into-a-pipeline.md

 # [Connect commands into a pipeline](https://docs.microsoft.com/en-us/learn/modules/connect-commands/)

 ## NOTE: Unit abridged
 This unit seeks solely to provide more detail about the fundamentals regarding identifying pre-existing cmdlets and their expected behavior.
-Use case: Complimentary information for compiling scripts.
 This section has been narrowed or other wise has had entire sections omitted.
-This may be updated in the future, for now, review the course directly on Microsoft's website.
+This may be updated in the future.
+For now, review the unabridged course directly on Microsoft's website.

 ## Introduction
 <p>In PowerShell, you run compiled commands, or cmdlets.
 By connecting these cmdlets, you can create powerful combined statements, or pipelines.
 You'll find such combined statements useful as you're looking to automate your workflows.</p>